HaruYou27/Touhou-Double-Spell-Card/entity/Bullet/README.md

 Shoting: Check this and bullets will come out by the firerate you set.

 Barrels: This is optional, if you need to share barrel node with other bullet node or can not set the barrel node as a child of this node for any reason.
 (Note: this variable will override children nodes.)
 Increase the array size then click on the eyedrop icon and choose NodePath, then the null will change into Assign...
 Click on it or drag the barrel node in the scene panel and drop it here.
 (Again, blame Godot if you feel inconvient, type Array in Godot 4 should make thing less troublesome.)

+Cooldown: Cooldown between shoot, in frame (~1/60 second), use this or firerate.

 Woa that's quite a lot isn't it?
 Yes and i have to went though all this mess when making this "System".
 Making game is hard and this is my best try to keep stuff as simple as possible for you by cover all of this under a level of abstraction.
 Nerd talk aside,